Édgar Chamorro

-Édgar Chamorro Coronel (born 23 July 1931) is an ousted leader of the Nicaraguan rebel Contras who later became a critic of the rebels and their Central Intelligence Agency sponsors, even cooperating with the Sandinista government in their World Court case, Nicaragua v.
+Édgar Chamorro Coronel (born 23 July 1931) is a Nicaraguan former politician and military officer.
+He was a leader of the Contras but later became a critic of the rebels and their Central Intelligence Agency sponsors, even cooperating with the Sandinista government in their World Court case, Nicaragua v.
 United States.
 He is a member of the prominent Chamorro family that provided five of Nicaragua's past presidents.

 Early life

-Edgar Chamorro is the son of Julio Chamorro Benard and Dolores "Lola" Coronel Urtecho, the paternal grandson of Filadelfo Chamorro Bolaños and Bertha Benard Vivas and great-grandson of Pedro Joaquín Chamorro y Alfaro, 39th President of Nicaragua, and María de la Luz Bolaños Bendaña.
+Édgar Chamorro is the son of Julio Chamorro Benard and Dolores "Lola" Coronel Urtecho, the paternal grandson of Filadelfo Chamorro Bolaños and Bertha Benard Vivas and great-grandson of Pedro Joaquín Chamorro y Alfaro, 39th President of Nicaragua, and María de la Luz Bolaños Bendaña.
 He has six brothers and four sisters, and is the nephew of intellectual José Coronel Urtecho.
 In 1950, 19-year-old Chamorro began studying for the Jesuit priesthood, earning degrees from Ecuador's Catholic University (B.A., magna cum laude), Saint Louis University (M.Th., summa cum laude), and Marquette University (M.Ed.).
 Chamorro joined the faculty of the Jesuit-run University of Central America, eventually becoming a full professor and Dean of the School of Humanities before leaving the priesthood in 1969.
 He received a masters degree in education from Harvard University in 1972, and later joined a public relations and marketing firm, Creative Publicity, in Managua.
 In 1977, Anastasio Somoza Debayle appointed him to a figurehead post as a special ambassador to the United Nations General Assembly for a year.